 - Underinflated tires can lead to damage to the wheel rim itself, which can be expensive to fix or replace

-How To Determine What Tire Pressure To Keep Your Tires At
+How To Determine What PSI Should Bike Tires Be

 In general, bike tires can be kept at a PSI of anywhere between approximately 80 and 140 PSI.
 The tire manufacturer will always have a specific PSI range printed on the tire, that corresponds to that type of tire and its purpose.